KaahinAtNTI/Dice-game-with-ECS/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Credits
-This game was developed by [Your Name].
+This game was developed by [Hugge05].

 ## Contact
 If you have any questions or suggestions, feel free to contact me at [Your Email Address].